3 min read

 • 1 cup water

-• Optional: fresh cilantro, chili powder, cayenne pepper, smoked paprika, garlic, or jalapeño peppers
+• Optional: fresh cilantro, chili powder, cayenne pepper, smoked paprika, garlic, jalapeño peppers

 Learn More